 Highlights

+Visit Golubac Fortress – a medieval fortified town on the south side of the Danube River – before cruising through the Iron Gates.
 The Iron Gates is one of Europe’s most awe-inspiring natural wonders.
-The Danube narrows as it winds through a series of magnificent gorges between the Carpathian and Balkan mountains.
-The banks of the river dazzle with sheer-faced rocks that stretch high overhead along this natural border between Serbia and Romania.
+The Danube narrows as it winds through a series of magnificent gorges between the Carpathian and Balkan mountains, forming a natural border between Serbia and Romania.
+The ancient King Decebalus, the last king of Dacia, is proudly carved into the mountainside and always captivates travelers.

 Explore Vidin, one of Bulgaria’s oldest cities, and surrounding areas with a choice of excursions.
-Discover Baba Vida Fortress, the largest preserved medieval castle in Bulgaria overlooking the Danube.
-Continue on to Belogradchik, one of Bulgaria’s natural wonders, where you can hike around its most spectacular rock formations.
-Alternatively, visit a local home for a demonstration of traditional Bulgarian yogurt and Banitsa, a pastry you will also get to make.
+Discover Baba Vida Fortress, the largest preserved medieval castle in Bulgaria.
+Alternatively, visit a local home for a demonstration of traditional Bulgarian yogurt and Banitsa, a pastry you can also get to make.
 You also have the choice to bike through Vidin and to the castle.

-Visit Bulgaria's ancient capital, Veliko Tarnovo, with its medieval fortress and multiple orthodox temples.
-You can opt instead to go to Rousse, known for its 19th- and 20th-century Neo- Baroque and Neo-Rococo architecture, and then afterwards visit the UNESCO-designated Rock-hewn Churches of Ivanovo with frescos revealing exceptional artistry of 14th-century paintings and Bulgarian medieval art.
+Visit Bulgaria’s ancient capital, Veliko Tarnovo, with its medieval fortress and multiple orthodox temples.
+You can opt instead to go to Rousse, known for its 19th- and 20th-century Neo-Baroque and Neo-Rococo architecture, and then afterwards visit the UNESCO-designated Rock-Hewn Churches of Ivanovo with frescos revealing exceptional artistry of 14th-century paintings.
+Later in the day, travel through the Romanian countryside to the capital of Bucharest, known as the “Little Paris of the East.”
+Enjoy a panoramic tour of the historic city center and its elegant architecture.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.